 Meetings of the Task Team shall be coordinated by the Secretariat or the members themselves (as required).

-A quorum for governance meetings of 50% is required.
+A quorum for governance meetings and decisions, of 50% is required.

-The Chair and Secretariat will update the PMC Panel Chair(s) and Panel members (if required) on progress and outcomes, at an agreed frequency between the Chairs.
+The Task Team Chair and Secretariat will update the PMC Panel Chair(s) and Panel members (as required) on progress and outcomes, at an agreed frequency between the Chairs.

 Development, Review and Approval of Terms of Reference

-The ToR is approved by the WRP Project Sponsor and PMC Panel Chair(s).
+The ToR is approved by the WRP PMU Lead in consultation with PMC Panel Chair(s) and Secretariat(s).

-The ToR will be developed by the Project Manager and Task Team, based on the WRP template.
+The ToR will be developed by the WRP PMU Lead and/or Project Manager based on the WRP template, inconsultation with PMC Panel Chair(s), Panel Secretariat(s) and Task Team members as required.

 This ToR may be revised as necessary, subject to re-approval.

-Annex 1: Task Team Members
+Appendix 1: Task Team Members